State Required Information

 Individuals with complaints concerning personnel, curriculum, discipline (including specific discipline policies), coaching, or the day-to-day management of the schools should address those complaints as follows:

-1. Contact the principal to conference with the teacher, coach, or other staff member against who the complaint is directed
+1. Contact the principal to confer with the teacher, coach, or other staff member against whom the complaint is directed

 2. File a written appeal with the principal stating a reason for disagreement